openstack/openstack-manuals/doc/common/glossary.rst

       advanced monitoring services that can be used by both operators and projects to gain operational insight and visibility, ensuring availability and stability.

+   multi-cloud computing

+      The use of multiple cloud computing and storage services in a single network architecture.

+   multi-cloud SDKs

+      SDKs that provide a multi-cloud abstraction layer and include support for OpenStack.
+These SDKs are excellent for writing applications that need to consume more than one type of cloud provider, but may expose a more limited set of features.

    multi-factor authentication